The Green House, Sliema

 The Green House (Id-Dar il-Ħadra) was a late 19th-century vernacular townhouse in Sliema, Malta.
 The historic residence was an icon in the area, situated at the end of St Mary Street of which name of street derives from the niche on the façade of the building.
 The façade was notably characterized by its dark green colour which had made it a noticeable landmark.
 The niche of the Assumption of Our Lady, dated to 1875, is listed on the National Inventory of the Cultural Property of the Maltese Islands (NICPMI).

 At one point the building was in the parameters of the Urban Conservation Area (UCA), but this status was later retired.
-The house was demolished in 2019, and there are plans to built thirteen residences above street level and garages below ground in its place.
-The landmark niche has been requested, by the Planning Authority, to be incorporated in the new building.
+The house was demolished in 2019 to build thirteen residences above street level and garages below ground in its place.
+The landmark niche was incorporated in the new building, as required per permit issues by the Planning Authority.